Baduit/TopFlight/README.md

 Both library are header-only and already in the repos

 # Portability
-I'am actually developping on Ubuntu running with the WSL with cmake 3.16.1 and 10.1.0.
+I'am actually developping on Ubuntu running with the WSL with cmake 3.16.1 and gcc 10.1.0.
 The code uses c++ 20 (concepts essentially), It probably needs few adjustements to compile with msvc, but I will do it soon

 # Todo: